Financial regulation: Securities market regulation

-Supervision of listed companies

 Financial regulators ensure that listed companies and market participants comply with various regulations under the trading acts.
 The trading acts demands that listed companies publish regular financial reports, ad hoc notifications or directors' dealings.
 Whereas market participants are required to publish major shareholder notifications.
 The objective of monitoring compliance by listed companies with their disclosure requirements is to ensure that investors have access to essential and adequate information for making an informed assessment of listed companies and their securities.

-Supervision of investment management

 Asset management supervision or investment acts ensures the frictionless operation of those vehicles.

 Supervision of banks and financial services providers

 Banking acts lay down rules for banks which they have to observe when they are being established and when they are carrying on their business.
 These rules are designed to prevent unwelcome developments that might disrupt the smooth functioning of the banking system.
 Thus ensuring a strong and efficient banking system.